SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 # This id can not be changed.
 # If the id is not filled in, the registration will fail with http status code 500.
 # If the id is filled in but does not exist yet, a new catalog item will be registered with this id.
-# If the id is filled in but does exist, properties of the item will be overwritten, the version will be created or overwritten if it already existed.
+# If the id is filled in but does exist, properties of the item will be overwritten
 #   Must be a valid GUID.
 id: '<fill in guid here>'